Dev-OtedGamer/Dev-OtedGamer/README.md

 I'm a multi-skilled creator with over 3.5 years of experience supporting technical operations, documentation, and digital systems in a professional security environment.
 My passion for game development is driven by thousands of hours studying game mechanics, exploring systems, and breaking down how great gameplay works.

+## 💼 Experience Software Developer | Tech Academy Projects Remote | 2024 – 2025
+Developed multiple games and applications using Unity, C#, Unreal Engine, and C++.
+Created systems using object-oriented programming, including inheritance, polymorphism, and encapsulation.
+Built a coin collection game in Unity featuring jump mechanics, player input control, and animation.
+Programmed a random level generator in Unreal Engine 5 using C++ that spawns coins and obstacles dynamically.
+Designed a vendor upgrade system using Blueprints for real-time interaction and purchases with collected coins.
+Constructed a Star System simulation in Unity, implementing orbital motion, lighting, and shadows.
+Developed full-stack ASP.NET Core Razor Pages applications, setting up secure HTTP pipelines and routing.
+Practiced version control using Git and GitHub for collaborative development and project submission.
+Emphasized code quality, usability, and workflow efficiency across all projects.

 ## 🔧 Current Focus
 - 🌱 Learning **Unity (C#)** and **Unreal Engine (Blueprints/C++)**
 - 🧠 Designing creative gameplay mechanics and game systems